Hisense: Sharp

-In 2015, Hisense received a five-year license to use the Sharp brand on televisions in the Americas.
+In 2015, Hisense received a five-year license to use the Sharp brand on televisions in the America.
 Hisense also bought a Sharp factory in Mexico.

 In June 2017, Hisense was sued by Sharp under its new owner Foxconn, seeking to have the license agreement halted.
 Sharp accused Hisense of damaging its brand equity by utilizing its trademarks on products it deemed to be "shoddily manufactured", including those that it believed to have violated U.S. safety standards for electromagnetic radiation, and deceptive advertising of their quality.
 Hisense denied it engaged in these practices, and stated that it planned to defend itself in court and "will continue to manufacture and sell quality televisions under the Sharp licensed brands."

 In February 2018, Sharp dropped the lawsuit.

 Operations

 Subsidiaries

 Hisense owns over 40 subsidiaries, both inside and outside China.
-A list is available here.

 Hisense and Hitachi established Hisense-Hitachi Air-conditioning System Co Ltd in 2003.
 It designs, manufactures and markets its products, which include commercial and household central air-conditioning systems, in China.
 They sell Hisense-Hitachi products in Japan.
 It operates a commercial air-con production facility in the Hisense Information Industrial Park.

 Hisense Air Conditioning Co Ltd is a subsidiary set up in the Hisense Pingdu Home Appliance Industrial Park in Pingdu, China, in 1996 to produce air-conditioners using frequency conversion air-conditioner technology purchased from Sanyo.

 Hisense Australia Pty Ltd is headquartered in Qingdao, China.
 Hisense's Australian subsidiary helps distribute Hisense products.

 Hisense (Beijing) Electric Co Ltd took over a modern refrigerator factory near Beijing with the help of the local government after Whirlpool withdrew from the project in 1998.
 Hisense (Beijing) Electric Co Ltd is now responsible for R&D, production and marketing of refrigerators.

 Hisense-Whirlpool (Zhejiang) Electric Appliances Co Ltd is a joint venture between Hisense Kelon and Whirlpool formed in 2008 for the development and production of washing machines and refrigerators, Hisense provides this joint venture with refrigerator know-how and Whirlpool, its washing machine manufacturing expertise.
 The company operates a plant in Huzhou, Zhejiang province, which manufactures washing machines and large capacity refrigerators.

 They created Hisense Export & Import Co Ltd in 1991, this subsidiary is tasked with establishing OEM contracts with foreign companies.

 Hisense Hungary Kft is a failed subsidiary established in 2004 as a joint venture with Flextronics.
 It was in Sárvár, Vas County, Hungary.
 Hisense Hungary Kft assembled TVs.

 Initially, few of the products it manufactured sold under the Hisense brand name, and they focused on OEM products instead.
 As of 2009, the television plant has been shut down because of falling orders, and Hisense Hungary Kft operates with a staff of 13.

 In 2001, Hisense (Shandong) Information Technology Co Ltd created a subsidiary in Jinan, Shandong province, and this subsidiary handles infrastructure-use IT.
 It develops and markets security technology and intelligent traffic control products and their software.